Below are a list of our current beekeeping courses.

 - Work involved over the beekeeping season

-The Practical Course involves the regular opening up of beehives every week of the course (weather permitting) and will give a solid basic grounding in the art of beekeeping including:
+The practical course involves the regular opening up of beehives (weather permitting) and will give a solid basic grounding in the art of beekeeping including:

 - Good practice beekeeping husbandry